arms-mbon/data_workspace/AnalysisData/FromPEMA/README.md

-[PEMA](https://github.com/hariszaf/pema) is a bioinformatics code we use to process the COI, 18S, and ITS data from ARMS-MBON.
+[PEMA](https://github.com/hariszaf/pema) is a bioinformatics code we use to process the COI, 18S, and ITS raw sequences obtained from the ARMS-MBON samples.

-Runs of PEMA are performed on >=1 sequence, for a single gene type at a time.
-For each run of PEMA that we accept (i.e. has been confirmed to produce generally good results that we are happy to share), we create a separate folder here containing the input and output files for that run.
+The sequences processed are in [ENA](https://www.ebi.ac.uk/ena/browser/home).
+PEMA runs were executed in batches, and within each batch we processed the sequences in chunks (based mainly on gene type, but sometimes on other considerations).
+The parameters of each run are input via a parameter file: these parameter files, the output taxonomic assignments, and the output fasta files can be found in the batch folders.
+Currently we have

-Results from PEMA that are then published (as a data paper, a scientific paper, a GBif/EurOBIS record, etc) are taken from here and put in the repositories called analysis_results_###
+* [the first batch](https://github.com/arms-mbon/data_workspace/tree/main/AnalysisData/FromPEMA/processing_batch001) covering samples collected from 2018 to 2020